 When the subjects arrived at the lab, instructions were read out loud, the subjects then answered a quiz testing their understanding of the instructions.
-The quiz contained questions regarding how many subjects a group consisted of, how much the EC was worth in NOK, how much the subject was paid for every unit kept and every unit given to the public good, and some calculations of total payoffs for three examples of contribution decisions.
-When all subjects had provided correct answers to the questions in the quiz, the experiment began.
+The quiz contained questions regarding how many subjects a group consisted of, how much the experimental currency was worth in NOK,

-After completing the 10 period public good games, all subjects answered a questionnaire including questions about personal normative beliefs, gender, age, and field and length of education.
+After completing the 10 period public good game, all subjects answered a questionnaire including questions about personal normative beliefs, gender, age, and field and length of education.
 When subjects had completed the questionnaire, the experiment was finished.